dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 💡 The first four arguments, are actually not accessible by the eBPF code.
 This is a choice that dates back to the original inclusion of this code.
 See explaination in [commit 98b5c2c65c29](https://github.com/torvalds/linux/commit/98b5c2c65c2951772a8fc661f50d675e450e8bce).
 ::

-But other fields can generally be accessed using our eBPF program like showcased at the bottom in the `print fmt` line.

-Using that we can write our eBPF Tracepoint program.
+Using that we can create an (input) context struct and write our eBPF Tracepoint program.

 ```c [trace.c]
 ...